 - Drink alcohol in moderation, especially if your triglycerides are high.

 - Eat monosaturated and polyunsaturated fats.
-Good examples would be those found in olive oil, nuts, and fatty fish like salmon.
+Good examples include those in olive oil, nuts, and fatty fish like salmon.

 - Medicate if necessary.
 Depending on your overall heart disease risk (calculate yours here), you may need to be treated with a cholesterol-lowering medication, such as a statin or niacin (available OTC), or herbal cholesterol-lowering product such as bergamot or red yeast rice.